Our Modern Victorian Kitchen Design Plan

 Layout

 A note on the floor-plan: we have utilized the “Kitchen triangle” layout that allows optimal circulation between the fridge, sink, and oven.
 Based on the limitations of the space, we only have one main wall for floor-to-ceiling cabinetry.
 We think edge to edge kitchens provide the best way to achieve a custom look.
-With 9' ceilings we are able to fit tall functional cabinets and "soffit cabinets" for overhead storage.
+With 9' high ceilings, we are able to fit tall functional cabinets and "soffit cabinets" for overhead storage.
 The soffit cabinets are full counter depth and connect the anchors of the space, the fridge on the left and the large pantry cabinet on the right.

-Lastly, one area we are the most excited about is the Pantry.
+Lastly, one area we are the most excited about is the actual Pantry.
 Traditionally called the “Butlers Pantry” these small auxiliary spaces were very popular in Victorian homes.
 And as far as we can tell, we are putting this one right back where it was originally.
 We are even incorporating original sliding glass doors that we found in the basement.
 This space will serve as dry-food storage, a place for cookbooks, and maybe a coffee bar?

 CABINEtRY

 We are also incorporating most (all?) of our appliances into the cabinetry.
 We have always loved this look and brands like Fisher & Paykel have really perfected it.
 Gone are the days of very obvious panel-ready appliances and welcome fully integrated units!
+These cabinets are now a pretty striking focal point in here.

 Finishes

 // Painted Cabinetry: The main wall of the kitchen, as well as most the pantry cabinets are going to be painted.
 As you can see in our inspiration images above, we love this clean look.
-Were going with the ever-elusive “mushroom” color.
-A Color that is currently trendy, but also timeless.
+We're going with the ever-elusive “mushroom” color - a color that is currently trendy, but also timeless.
 We have been trying to nail down the right color for months and we are ALMOST there.
 Too cool looks grey, too warm looks yellow, some beiges look pink?!
 It’s a hard one y’all.

 Above: Via Devol Kitchens